nishal21/otazumi/FAQ.md

 ### How do I create an account?
 1. Click the "Sign In" button in the navigation bar
 2. Select "Sign Up"
-3. Choose from 20 anime avatars
+3. Choose from 75 anime avatars from 23 different anime series (Naruto, One Piece, Dragon Ball, etc.)
 4. Enter your email, username, and password
 5. Verify your email (check inbox)
 6. Start syncing data across devices